CodyJasonBennett/device-models/README.md

 [![Site preview](/public/social-image.png)](https://devicemodels.com)

 Create mockups with 3D device models.
 Customize the color, camera angle, and device model for your mockups.
-Includes models for the iPhone and Macbook Pro, with more models on the way for other devices.
+Includes models for the iPhone, Macbook Pro, iMac, and iPad with more models on the way for other devices.

 How to use: